 Frost Hardiness of Annual Flowers

-In late April, we are eager to get color in our landscape but we have many annual flowers in our greenhouses and a few outdoors ready for sale that should not be put out in the ground immediately.
+In late April and early May, we are eager to get color in our landscape but we have many annual flowers in our greenhouses and a few outdoors ready for sale that should not be put out in the ground immediately.

 However, perennials in the yard are ready to be planted.